Canadianlic

 Finding Flexibility in Family Plans

-Noah and Sarah, two children of Ayesha and Mark, were quite opposite in their academic interests.
+Noah and Sarah, the children of Ayesha and Mark, were quite opposite in their academic interests.
 Noah was looking for courses related to computer science in Canada, and Sarah had a plan to study fashion design in France.
 They considered that through a family RESP plan, it would be flexible to make an educational allocation according to the individual educational pathways of the children, such that even Sarah’s going to study abroad could be covered.
 This is the best example of how a family Registered Education Savings Plan (RESP) can be the perfect answer for every member of the family.

 Transitioning from Dreams to Reality